 6. Be Prepared for Crowds

 Are you someone that loves crowds or do you like a more tranquil setting?
 Many all-inclusive vacation deals are offered at heavily trafficked destinations and resorts.
 If the thought of possibly fighting over a lounge chair or waiting on lines to get into one of the resort restaurants doesn’t sound appealing, an all-inclusive vacation is probably not a great idea.
 Even if the expense is lower, it won’t be worth giving up your happiness, especially if your personal preferences lean more toward boutique hotels without large crowds.

-Be sure to get sound advice from someone that you trust, who will be honest with you about their all-inclusive vacation experience.
+Be sure to get sound advice from someone you trust, who will be honest with you about their all-inclusive vacation experience.
 Ask them exactly what they liked or didn't like and what they might do differently the next time they're planning an all-inclusive trip.
 Don't rely on a travel agent to give you an unbiased opinion, as they may be focused on garnering a large commission for selling you an all-inclusive package.

 Have you tried an all-inclusive vacation?
 What did you like the most?
 The least?
 Remember to weigh all your options before making any big trip decisions.